kristianvld/AngelTrophies/README.md

   * Enable "chair" mode to mound and dismount trophies as chairs

 # Building
-This plugin depends on [Oraxen](https://github.com/oraxen/Oraxen).
-To be able to build this project, place a compiled version of the plugin under `build/oraxen`, e.g. `build/oraxen/oraxen-1.58.0.jar`.
-After adding the Oraxen dependency, simply build with gradle, as:
+Simply build with gradle, as:
 ```bash
 ./gradlew build
 ```